 Groundhogs are one of the few species that sleep through the entire winter.
 Throughout summer, they feast in an effort to build up a nice layer of fat.

-Groundhogs are primarily herbivores and prefer to eat berries, grass, red clover, ruffage, and bark.
+Groundhogs (like prairie dogs) are primarily herbivores and prefer to eat berries, grass, red clover, ruffage, and bark.
 They have a reputation for eating vegetables and other crops which make them a nuisance in the garden.
-However, they are also known to eat a lot of other garden pests, including caterpillars, grubs, grasshoppers, and snails.

 Groundhogs communicate through a wide range of sounds, as well as through scent glands.
 Sounds include barking, chattering, growling, hissing, and shrieking.
 Some audio examples of groundhog sounds can be found at Hoghaven.